alexlusco/alexlusco.github.io/_posts/2024-05-04-traffic-stops-anomoly-detection.md

 Such discrepancies not only challenge the integrity of vital databases intended to track racial disparities but also undermine trust between the community and law enforcement.
 As Henderson noted, the mislabeling of races or entering multiple racial categories to obscure actual demographic data are just some of the ways this misreporting manifests.

 This news struck a chord with me, prompting a deeper reflection on the technological and methodological tools available to potentially uncover such discrepancies systematically.
 Could we enhance the oversight of police conduct by leveraging data science to detect when officers misreport race during traffic stops?

-In this post, I'll explore three possible methods, applied on data I simulated, that could be employed to analyze traffic stop data, aiming to identify anomalies in how race is reported.
+In this post, I'll explore three possible methods, applied on data I simulated (code shared below), that could be employed to analyze traffic stop data, aiming to identify anomalies in how race is reported.
 Each offers a distinct lens to scrutinize the data for inconsistencies that might indicate misreporting.

 1. **Chi-Square.** This method tests if the distribution of reported races by each officer is statistically different from the expected distribution based on the overall data.
 We can use a chi2 test to detect whether the frequency of each race reported by an officer is unusually high or low compared to what would be expected if their reports were distributed similarly to the overall population.